Useful Forms.

 The role of the Owners Corporation Committee.

-An Owners Corporation Committee is a group of up to seven (7) members who are appointed each year at the Annual General Meeting.
+An Owners Corporation Committee is a group of between three (3) and seven (7) members (or up to 12 if resolved by Ordinary Resolution) who are appointed each year at the Annual General Meeting.
 The Committee governs management of the Owners Corporation until a new Committee is appointed at the next Annual General Meeting.
 In most cases, the Owners Corporation delegates powers to the Committee of Management to make decisions about the building’s day-to-day operations.

 The role of a Building Manager in an Owners Corporation.